Skip to content

 Using feedback from your tutor Strategic study techniques

+Working on an assignment is an active learning process and it's important to maximise the value of it.
 Don't miss the opportunity to learn from the feedback given on your assignments.
-The feedback on your work can reveal whether your current study strategies are effective and is a central part of the learning experience.
-Feedback serves various purposes.
-It can:
+The feedback on your work can reveal whether your current study strategies are effective.
+Consider engaging with feedback as a central part of your learning experience.

 • promote dialogue between you and your tutor